ozczecho/airtouch3_custom_component/readme.md

 A Home Assistant custom climate component that lets you control your AirTouch 3 console locally.
 It has a dependancy on the [vzduch-dotek](https://github.com/ozczecho/vzduch-dotek) api.

+## Update for Home Assistant 2023.8

+* Device info was being set incorrectly for switch and fan
+* Device info was being set without identifiers for Climate entity

 ## Install

 I assume you have `vzduch-dotek` up and running.
 Please refer to that projects documentation on steps to install.
 There is also an [addon](https://github.com/ozczecho/home-assistant-addons) which makes running the api easier.